 Nearly all fruits lend themselves to this method.
 You will need some sort of screened frame, which you can make yourself by stretching screen or cheesecloth over old picture frames.
 If you use window screens or other metal screening, lay a cloth over the screen before placing the fruit on it.
 Cover the fruit-covered screen with cheesecloth or another screen to keep away insects and birds.
 Bring the screens in at night.
 After about two days, turn the fruit and continue leaving it in the sun for another two days.
 Try reading the Solar Food Dryer for some great tips and how-to advice.

-Expect to pay anywhere from $35-$250 for a dehydrator, depending on the size and brand.
+Expect to pay anywhere from $35-$250 for a proper food dehydrator, depending on the size and brand.
 With that variable a price range, you can probably find one that fits your needs.
 They do, of course, use electricity.
-Amazon has several commercial dehydrators to choose from but read the reviews for guidance.
+Amazon has several food dehydrators to choose from but read the reviews for guidance.

 You may want to use an oven thermometer in order to get the right oven temperature, 145 degrees, which will need to be maintained with the oven door ajar (for circulation and temperature regulation).
 It will take 4-12 hours for the fruit to dry completely – dry small batches at a time or it will take a long time.